 Integrate and verify FreePDK45 OpenRAM memories with an OpenLane FreePDK45 design flow.
 OpenLane currently supports only Skywater 130nm PDK, but OpenROAD supports FreePDK45 (which is the same as Nangate45).
 This project will create a design using OpenRAM memories with the OpenLane flow using FreePDK45.

-VLSI Power Planning and Analysis
+, Power grid Creation and Analysis

 Take the existing power planning (pdngen.tcl) module of openroad and recode the functionality in C++ ensuring that all of the unit tests on the existing code pass correctly.
 Work with a senior member of the team at ARM.
 Ensure that designs created are of good quality for power routing and overall power consumption.